luqdecastro/luqdecastro/README.md

 ### Hi there 👋
 🌱 I've learned a few things about HTML and CSS.
 Now I’m currently learning Javascript.
-I don't work with programming yet I'm striving for that.
+\nI don't work with programming yet I'm striving for that.

 <!--
 **luqdecastro/luqdecastro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.